 Amblyopia is a disorder that can be very effectively treated early in one’s life, within the so-called critical period for vision development.
-Historically, the critical period for vision development was regarded up to around 8 years of age.
-For people older than that is was generally believed that vision can no longer be developed, or any residual amblyopia improved.
+Historically, the critical period for vision development was regarded as up to around 8 years of age.
+For people older than that, it was generally believed that vision can no longer be developed, or any residual amblyopia improved.
 Research on animal models of amblyopia, however, has disproved this belief and the researchers, as well as physicians, have since introduced a wide range of behavioral interventions, including several vision training approaches, that can improve vision even in amblyopic adults.

-Adults have just as much need for this type of vision care as children and indeed sometimes adults can achieve very good results because they are more motivated and know WHY they have to do vision therapy exercises.
+Adults have just as much need for this type of vision care as children, and indeed sometimes adults can achieve very good results because they are more motivated and know WHY they have to do vision therapy exercises.

 When people have trouble using both eyes together or can’t focus for great lengths of time, they do not simply grow out of these problems.
 Children with visual problems often become adults with visual problems.

 Managing the expectations of adults